Automotive Engineering Technology

 - providing access to state of the art equipment, facilities, and methodologies, along with faculty expertise to benefit AET students; and

 - broadening access to the program for diverse populations and support of K-12 pipeline development.

 Engineering technology has been defined as the part of the technological field which requires the application of scientific and engineering knowledge and methods combined with technical skills in support of engineering activities; it lies in the occupational spectrum between the craftsman and the engineer at the end of the spectrum closest to the engineer.
 Engineering technology is oriented less toward theory and more toward practical applications. - American Society of Engineering Education (ASEE).

-The Automotive Engineering Technology degree program prepares graduates for careers in product research, design and development, manufacturing, and technical sales in the original equipment and aftermarket industries.
+Automotive Engineering Technology prepares graduates for careers in product research, design and development, manufacturing, and technical sales in the original equipment and aftermarket industries.
 Fields include passenger cars, trucks, motorcycles, recreational vehicles, vehicle emissions, safety, fuels and lubricants, construction, industrial, and agricultural equipment.
-Graduates from the program are currently working for original equipment manufacturers (OEMs), such as General Motors, Polaris, John Deere, AGCO, and Ford along with aftermarket companies such as Competition Cams, OTC, and S&S Cycle.
+Graduates from the program are currently working for original equipment manufacturers (OEMs), such as General Motors, Polaris, John Deere, AGCO, and Ford along with aftermarket companies such as Competition Cams, Bosch, and S&S Cycle.
 A more complete reference to companies employing AET graduates may be obtained from the Department Chair.

 The primary goal of the AET program is to provide all graduates with the solid technical foundation necessary to insure their success in a wide variety of employment opportunities.
 To accomplish this goal, program outcomes and objectives are defined and assessed for continuous improvement.

 Program Outcomes.
 Students at the time of graduation are prepared to: